arangodb/docs/oasis/notebooks.md

 1. Navigate to the **Deployments** tab.
 2. Open the deployment in which you want to create the notebook.
 3. Go to the **Notebooks** tab and click the **Create Notebook** button.
-You can only create three notebooks per deployment.
 4. Enter a name and optionally a description for your new notebook.
 Click **Save**.
 5. The notebook's phase is set to **Initializing**.
 Once the phase changes to **Running**, the notebook's endpoint will be accessible.
 6. Click the **Open notebook** button to access your notebook.
-7. To login into your notebook, use the `root` password from your deployment.
+7. To log in into your notebook, use the `root` password from your deployment.

 {% hint 'info' %}
 Depending on the tier your organization belongs to, different limitations apply: